Nuclear power in Japan: Fukushima accident and aftermath

+Since the Fukushima nuclear accident, Japan has restarted twelve reactors and fifteen more have applied to restart, including two that are under construction.
+Amid the Russian invasion of Ukraine, Japan's Prime Minister announced the restart of nine units by winter 2022 and seven more by summer 2023.

-Investigations on the Fukushima disaster
+Investigations on the Fukushima accident

 The National Diet of Japan Fukushima Nuclear Accident Independent Investigation Commission (NAIIC) is the first independent investigation commission by the National Diet in the 66-year history of Japan's constitutional government.

 NAICC was established on 8 December 2011 with the mission to investigate the direct and indirect causes of the Fukushima nuclear accident.

 NAICC submitted its inquiry report to both houses on 5 July 2012.

 The 10-member commission compiled its report based on more than 1,167 interviews and 900 hours of hearings.

 It was a six-month independent investigation, the first of its kind with wide-ranging subpoena powers in Japan's constitutional history, which held public hearings with former Prime Minister Naoto Kan and Tokyo Electric Power Co's former president Masataka Shimizu, who gave conflicting accounts of the disaster response.

 The commission chairman, Kiyoshi Kurokawa, declared with respect to the Fukushima nuclear incident: "It was a profoundly man-made disaster – that could and should have been foreseen and prevented."

 He added that the "fundamental causes" of the disaster were rooted in "the ingrained conventions of Japanese culture."

 The report outlines errors and willful negligence at the plant before the 2011 Tōhoku earthquake and tsunami on 11 March 2011 and a flawed response in the hours, days, and weeks that followed.
 It also offers recommendations and encourages Japan's parliament to "thoroughly debate and deliberate" the suggestions.